Plastique (character): Powers and abilities

 Originally Plastique wore a costume covered with plastic explosives, which she could trigger and detonate manually.
 She has since gained the ability to project explosive force at will by touching an object with her fingertips.

 Other versions

-An possible future variant of Plastique appears in The New 52: Futures End.
+A possible future version of Plastique appears in The New 52: Futures End.
 This version is a thief and mercenary from the year 2020.
+She crosses paths with Batman (Terry McGinnis), who has traveled back in time to stop a robot apocalypse.
+After killing Plastique, McGinnis is forced to bring her body with him so the future technology will not fall into anyone's hands.
+Plastique's future self finds her body, leading her to work with and become romantically involved with McGinnis.